oasis-tcs/openc2-usecases/SBOM-PoC/HIIGoals.md

 1. OpenC2 actuator profiles will be created to perform specific cyber defense functions.
 2. OpenC2 actuator profiles will be exercised to perform specific cyber defense functions.
+3. OpenC2 actuator profiles will be created for the OIF to collect information from a OpenC2 consumer and return that information in an OpenC2 response in the  Software Package Data Exchange® (SPDX®) standard.

+The Software Package Data Exchange® (SPDX®) standard is an open standard for communicating software bill of material information, including components, licenses, copyrights, and security references.
+SPDX reduces redundant work by providing a common format for companies and communities to share important data, thereby streamlining and improving compliance.

+4. OpenC2 actuator profiles will be created for the OIF to collect information from a OpenC2 consumer and return that information in an OpenC2 response in the CycloneDX format.

+CycloneDX is a lightweight software bill-of-material (SBOM) specification designed for use in application security contexts and supply chain component analysis.

 ### 2.4-CACAO Goals & Objectives